 The Times of the Day integration provides a binary sensor that gets its values by checking if the current time is within defined time ranges.

-Adding Times of the Day to your Home Assistant instance can be done via the user interface, by using this My button:
+To add the Times of the Day integration to your Home Assistant instance, use this My button:

 If the above My button doesn’t work, you can also perform the following steps manually:

 Alternatlively, this integration can be configured and set up manually via YAML instead.
 This has some additional functionality over the UI version.

 The time ranges can be provided as absolute local time or using the

 sunset keyword calculated based on the sun position for location.
 The location must be provided in the configuration.

 In addition for sun position based ranges, the negative or positive offset can be configured.